databinding-gmbh/T4.FileManager.VisualStudio/docs/manual/include-to-text-template.md

-# include to text template
+# Include to text template

-Create empty text template file (*.tt).
+Create an empty text template file (*.tt).

-Add following code to the top of file.
+Add the following code to the top of the file:

 ```
 <#@ include file="$(ProjectDir)\T4.FileManager.ttinclude" #>